dataluscorp/browser/docs/crash-reporting/uploading_symbol.rst

 Uploading symbols to Mozilla's symbol server
 ============================================

-As a third-party releasing your own builds of Firefox or B2G, you should consider uploading debug symbols from the builds to Mozilla's symbol server.
+As a third-party releasing your own builds of Datalus or B2G, you should consider uploading debug symbols from the builds to Mozilla's symbol server.
 If you have not disabled crash reporting in your builds, crash reports will be submitted to `Mozilla's crash reporting